I-1-8-4.Complaints

 4. Where to File the Complaint

 In the unusual circumstance that a complaint cannot be directly filed with DQS, a complainant may file it with the SSA Teleservice Center (by calling 1-800-772-1213), or any other SSA office.
-SSA employees receiving a complaint should fill out a Report of Contact (SSA-5002) summarizing the complaint and forward it to DQS for acknowledgement and review.
-This will serve as the writing requirement under HALLEX I-1-8-4 A.2.
+SSA employees receiving a complaint should fill out an SSA-5002, Report of Contact (ROC) summarizing the complaint and forward it to DQS for acknowledgement and review.
+This ROC will serve as the writing requirement under HALLEX I-1-8-4 A.2.
 However, if the complaint is filed with an Office of Hearings Operations Regional Office or the National Hearing Center Central Office, those offices will acknowledge the complaint under the instructions in HALLEX I-1-8-7, and then forward it to DQS for review.

 B. Appeals Council (AC) Referrals